An assortment of interesting facts and activities related to Cache Creek for educators and parents to download.

 The bridge was originally installed by Teichert Aggregates as a conveyor belt to transport mined gravel to a processing site.

 It is now under Yolo County jurisdiction and in the future may be converted into a walking bridge to connect public access sites on either side the creek as part of the Cache Creek Parkway Plan.

 The bridge is currently not open for use by the public, so please refrain from using it to trespass on the Nature Preserve.

-The weather is getting warmer and the snakes are coming out.
-Be sure to keep an eye out for snakes, while hiking outdoors.
+As the weather gets warmer, the snakes come out.
+Be sure to keep an eye out for them while hiking outdoors.